AT&T says HBO Max streaming service to launch in May for $15

 AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field.

 The company has said HBO Max will become the "workhorse" for its video business as cord-cutting of traditional TV expands.
-The service grew out of AT&T's $81 billion purchase of Time Warner, which AT&T has overhauled and rechristened WarnerMedia.
+It hopes to migrate people who pay for HBO in different ways today to the new platform.
+The service grew out of AT&T's $81 billion purchase of Time Warner, which AT&T overhauled and rechristened WarnerMedia.

-It is also the same price as HBO Now, the current HBO streaming service for people who don't get the channel via cable.
+It is also the same price as HBO Now, the current HBO streaming service for people who don't get the cable channel.
+Company officials expect existing HBO customers — those subscribing either via cable or HBO Now — to switch to HBO Max, which will offer far more to watch.

+Some existing subscribers to HBO's cable channel or HBO Now will get free access to HBO Max, AT&T said.

-The company said it will launch a version of HBO Max with ads in 2021, a new twist for a brand that is known for being ad-free.
-The company wants to reach 50 million subscribers in the U.S. by 2025.
+The company said it will launch a version of HBO Max with ads in 2021, a new twist for a brand known for being ad-free.
+The company wants to reach 50 million subscribers in the U.S. by 2025, and 75 to 90 million worldwide.
+It expects HBO Max to be profitable starting in 2023.

 It's aiming for kids with "Sesame Street" and an Elmo talk show.
 And it will have superhero movies from DC.